-- Foundation subgrade strength and its - relation to equipment mobility;The presence of a vegetative root mat: - The need for removal of large trees or other obstacles.
+- Foundation subgrade strength and its relation to equipment mobility; - The presence of a vegetative root mat: The need for removal of large trees or - The need for removal of large frees of other obstacles.

 Direct placement of the geotextile on the prepared site is usually preferable.
 Generally, it is advisable to leave vegetative cover such as grass and weeds in place to provide a support matting for construction activities.